Axiom: Other sciences

 Experimental sciences - as opposed to mathematics and logic - also have general founding assertions from which a deductive reasoning can be built so as to express propositions that predict properties - either still general or much more specialized to a specific experimental context.
 For instance, Newton's laws in classical mechanics, Maxwell's equations in classical electromagnetism, Einstein's equation in general relativity, Mendel's laws of genetics, Darwin's Natural selection law, etc. These founding assertions are usually called principles or postulates so as to distinguish from mathematical axioms.

-As a matter of facts, the role of axioms in mathematics and postulates in experimental sciences is different.
+As a matter of fact, the role of axioms in mathematics and postulates in experimental sciences is different.
 In mathematics one neither "proves" nor "disproves" an axiom.
 A set of mathematical axioms gives a set of rules that fix a conceptual realm, in which the theorems logically follow.
 In contrast, in experimental sciences, a set of postulates shall allow deducing results that match or do not match experimental results.
 If postulates do not allow deducing experimental predictions, they do not set a scientific conceptual framework and have to be completed or made more accurate.
 If the postulates allow deducing predictions of experimental results, the comparison with experiments allows falsifying (falsified) the theory that the postulates install.
 A theory is considered valid as long as it has not been falsified.

 Now, the transition between the mathematical axioms and scientific postulates is always slightly blurred, especially in physics.
 This is due to the heavy use of mathematical tools to support the physical theories.
-For instance, the introduction of Newton's laws rarely establishes as a prerequisite neither Euclidean geometry or differential calculus that they imply.
+For instance, the introduction of Newton's laws rarely establishes as a prerequisite either Euclidean geometry or differential calculus that they imply.
 It became more apparent when Albert Einstein first introduced special relativity where the invariant quantity is no more the Euclidean length $l$ (defined as $l^2 = x^2 + y^2 + z^2$) > but the Minkowski spacetime interval $s$ (defined as $s^2 = c^2 t^2 - x^2 - y^2 - z^2$), and then general relativity where flat Minkowskian geometry is replaced with pseudo-Riemannian geometry on curved manifolds.